When you play an AnimationClip

 Performance

 Creating a state and connecting it to the Playable Graph takes a bit of time, just like any other operation.
-In the vast majority of cases this cost is so small that it is not worth considering, so you should just create states wherever is most convenient.
+In the vast majority of cases this cost is so small that it's not worth considering, so you should just create states wherever is most convenient.
 This is why the most common way of using Animancer is to directly give it the AnimationClip

-Initialising all or most of the states you will need on startup adds a bit of complexity and can improve performance, but only does so by putting a greater load upfront.
-That might be good during a loading screen, but if you instantiate a character during gameplay you have already paid a high performance cost for doing so, meaning that it might be better not to spend even more of that frame's time pre-initialising all the othe states as well.
-There are two main ways of initialising states upfront:
+Initializing states on startup adds a bit of complexity to your code and can improve performance, but only does so by putting a greater load upfront.
+That might be good during a loading screen, but if you instantiate a character during gameplay then you have already paid a high performance cost for doing so, meaning that it might be better not to spend even more of the current frame's time pre-initializing all the other states as well.

 - Call